 For about a century, the railroad was a part of not only

-economic growth and stability, but a window on the world.
-As old tracks and rail
+economic growth and stability, but a window to the world.
+As old

 The Railroad Historical Society of Northern New